 While it is available in other storage options, the two terabytes should be perfect for the average gamer.
 Plus, with a 4.5 out of 5.0-star rating on Amazon, you can feel confident that you are getting a great product.
 Certainly a contender in the best internal hard drives.

 A newbie to the HDD game, the WD Blue offers one terabyte of storage and 7200 RPM, making it a great contender.
 This WD also offers free cloning software that makes it easy to transfer data from one hard drive to your new one.
 It also features IntelliSeek that can calculate the optimum speed to lower power consumption, along with noise and vibration to protect against data loss.

 While the storage is a bit smaller than others, the fact that it is still one of Amazon’s best seller and has a 4.4 out of 5.0-star rating makes is impressive.
 WD is also one of the leading names in hard drives, so you can be sure you have the quality behind the WD Blue.

 While a bit smaller than its SSD competitor, the Samsung 860 Evo is just as capable.
 With Samsung V-NAND technology, this SSD will give you peak performance throughout your day.
 This drive is also a bit slower, with read/write speeds up to 550/520 MS/s, but the difference is very minimal.

-The 860 Evo is compatible with nearly all systems, making it the highest ranking hard drive on our best internal hard drives list.
+The 860 Evo is compatible with nearly all systems, and has a fantastic 4.8 out of 5.0-star rating, making it the highest ranking hard drive on our best internal hard drives list.